mommermi/mommermi.github.io/content/en/research/2015-08-21-how-many-dead-comets-are-there/index.md

 ---
 date: 2015-08-21
 title: How many Dead Comets are there?
-summary: |
-  Dead comets are small bodies that appear as inactive asteroids, but have a cometary origin.
-Some of these objects might still harbor ices and can still activate and appear comet-like.
-Since these objects might signifcantly contribute to the volatile reservoir of the asteroid population, it is important to understand how many of these objects there are.
 tags:
 - Astronomy
 - Near-Earth Asteroid
 - Dormant Comets
-featured_image: /research/12893.png
 ---

 One long-standing question is: how many asteroids - especially near-Earth asteroids (NEAs) - were comets in the past?
 In the classical conception, comets have surface ices and form tails and comae in the vicinity of the Sun; asteroids are simply rocks in space.
 In the recent years, the two classifications became less clear than that.